giovanniboscu/continuous-section-field/docs/model/csf_cuf_formal_variable_section_extension.md

 ## 5. Sectional coefficients as functions of $\mathcal{S}(x)$

 The four families of sectional coefficients introduced in Eq.
-(24) of the reference paper are retained, but their integration domains and constitutive coefficients are evaluated at the current longitudinal coordinate.
+(24) of Carrera and Giunta (2010) are retained, but their integration domains and constitutive coefficients are evaluated at the current longitudinal coordinate

 For sub-domain k: